Probate Attorney in Dallas, TX

 - Appointment of Agent to Control Disposition of Remains

 - Declaration of Guardian in the Event of Later Incapacity

 Probate of Last Will and Testament

-We will diligently and professionally handle the estate of your loved one.
-We will file the application to probate the will or a muniment of title, draft all of the needed court documents including Inventory and Appraisement and will notify creditors and beneficiaries about the estate and the appointment of the Executor.
-We will assist the Executor with negotiating with creditors.
+I will diligently and professionally handle the estate of your loved one.
+I will file the application to probate the will or a muniment of title, draft all of the needed court documents including Inventory and Appraisement and will notify creditors and beneficiaries about the estate and the appointment of the Executor.
+I will assist the Executor with negotiating with creditors.

 If you wish to contest a will, please contact us for our legal counsel for the testamentary challenge.
 I will use our best efforts.
 The most common reasons for contesting a will is lack of testamentary capacity and undue influence.